alterNERDtive/EDDiscovery-wiki/Using-the-Journal-Panel.md

 # Right Click options

-Right click either on a previous selection or a entry and you will be presented with the following options (a more limited selection than [[the history grid|Using the History Grid]] ):
+Right click either on a previous selection or a entry and you will be presented with the following options (a more limited selection than [[the history grid|Using the History Grid Panel]] ):

 ![Right click options](http://i.imgur.com/URNsxY7.png)